How to Read a Paint Tube

 Some paint colors are made from mixtures and may contain colors that aren’t lightfast.

-Pigments can vary greatly from brand to brand.
-Some are even used to create multiple colors of paints!
+Pigments can vary significantly from brand to brand.
+Some are even used to create multiple colors of paint colors!

 information about daniel smith's potters pink watercolor paint